olwend/jvm-cucumber/Documentation.md

 _* SAY something about abstraction and builder *_

-In the following requests they follow the same basic pattern but with slight variations.
+The request examples follow the same basic pattern but with slight variations.

 We'll be using HttpRequest for GET, POST, PUT and DELETE requests.